Local Directory

 Target Directory

 The path to the directory on the filesystem where the static version of your site is deployed.
+Staatic will create this directory if it does not exist, but the parent location must be writable by WordPress.

-Note: by default, the Target Directory is set to a sub directory of the WordPress
+Note: by default, the Target Directory is set to a subdirectory of the WordPress

 Configuration Files